Choosing the best Linux hosting for you

 On both types of private servers, which version of Linux you run, which extra programs you install, whether you run a control panel or not, how you manage your users: it’s all up to you.

 A VPS is a cost-effective way of stepping up to having your own private server.
-A dedicated server on the other hand gives you precise control of the hardware.
+On the other hand, dedicated Linux hosting will give you precise control of the hardware.

 Managed or unmanaged?

-Additional managed services can include offsite backups, recovery assistance, and enhanced security.
-The advantages vary a lot from one provider to the next, so shop wisely.
+Additional managed web hosting services can include offsite backups, recovery assistance, and enhanced security.
+The advantages vary a lot from one Linux provider to the next, so shop wisely.

 VPS or dedicated servers